All Episodes

 And there's one reason for it.

-Well maybe two, but she was an intern at the time stars in the eyes, delivering pizza in the uh in the Oval Office.
+Stars in the eyes, delivering pizza in the Oval Office.

 That's what we do.

-Getting to your phone calls uh here in uh in just a moment.
+Getting to your phone calls here in just a moment.

-Just to wrap this up from uh from Rick Moran clearly this is a Maya culpa moment for Bush but whether his political enemies who now have the upper hand allow him the luxury of such a course of action is problematic.
+Just to wrap this up from Rick Moran, clearly this is a mea culpa moment for Bush, but whether his political enemies, who now have the upper hand, allow him the luxury of such a course of action is problematic.

 The left's continued glee at having the president on the run will last only as long as the president stubbornly refuses to make things right with the American people.